physici/pyLabLib/docs/devices.rst

     - HighFinesse WS/6 and WS/7 wavemeters: require `wlmData.dll`.
 Each device needs a unique dll supplied by the manufacturer.
 Currently generic version for WS/6 and WS/7 are given, but they might not work properly.
     - SmarAct SCU3D translation stage controller: requires `SCU3DControl.dll` (currently supplied only for x64).

-Many of these are supplied with this library, but they can be removed in future versions (e.g., for compatibility or legal reasons), and not all of them are present for x86 applications.
+Many of these are supplied with this library (only on GitHub), but they can be removed in future versions (e.g., for compatibility or legal reasons), and not all of them are present for x86 applications.
+If you installed the library using pip, you can download the dll's on GitHub (they are located in ``pylablib/aux_libs/devices/libs/``) and place them into the package folder (correspondingly, into ``aux_libs/devices/libs/`` inside the main package folder, which is usually something like ``Python36/Lib/site-packages/pylablib/``).

 Third, some devices need additional software installed: